AntonRomankovSetronica/barrage-school-ecatalog/README.md

     * Make caching feature configurable, so it will be possible to enable or disable it from application properties.
 * Run performance test once again with caching enabled.
     * Share your new results in the team channel.
 Explain the difference!
+* Add time metrics to involved endpoints and show the profit we get from caching with some graph.
+    * Disable caching and run the test
+    * Enable caching and run the test
+    * Take a screenshot showing the profit and share it to the team as a proof!

 ## Task 7